Ashu6200/BuyMe-E-comm-Web-App/README.md

 ## Admin Features

-- Home{sale, user, post product tracker}
+- Home{sale, user, post product, order tracker}
 - Products{updation and delete of product}
 - Blog{updation and delete of blog}
 - Add Product and Blogs